beare/Kode/docs/develop/modules/model-management.md

 # Model Management System

+Capability-driven architecture for managing multiple AI providers with intelligent adapter selection and model-specific behavior configuration.

 ## Overview

-The Model Management System (`src/utils/model.ts`) provides a unified interface for managing multiple AI providers, model configurations, and intelligent model switching.
-It abstracts the complexity of different AI APIs behind a consistent interface.
+The Model Management System provides the foundational layer for Kode's multi-model architecture.
+It abstracts the complexity of different AI providers behind a unified interface while enabling intelligent model selection, cost optimization, and seamless switching between providers.

 ## Core Architecture

 ### ModelManager Class

+The `ModelManager` serves as the central orchestrator for all model operations:

 ```typescript
 export class ModelManager {